kieler/klassviz/README.md

 ## Installing KlassViz

-Automatic builds are done every night by the [KIELER Bamboo build system](http://rtsys.informatik.uni-kiel.de/bamboo).
+Automatic builds are done on every update by the [GitHub Actions CI Builds](https://github.com/kieler/debukviz/actions).
 To install KlassViz, open your Eclipse installation and select _Install New Software..._ from the _Help_ menu.
 Use the following update site:

 > http://rtsys.informatik.uni-kiel.de/~kieler/updatesite/nightly-openkieler/